kstefanich/Rymedi/group-1/3platform-user-roles/README.md

-# rapidtest User Roles
+# Platform User Roles

-The Rymedi rapidtest Platform has the following User Roles:
+The Rymedi Platform has the following User Roles:

 * Manufacturer - Manages Products and can Print Labels.
 * HCP - Health Care Professional who administers the tests.